Caro04lin/BRL-Project/README.md

 # Upper Limb Exoskeleton Real-Time Detection

 This project provide four **real-time human intention recognition system** for an upper limb exoskeleton.
 Each system include a pre-trained model **YOLO** model for detecting painting tools and hands.
-MoViNet was selected to recognize user actions based on both video frames.
+MoViNet was selected to recognize user actions based on video frames.
+Multiple deep learning architectures
-The

-and IMU data, MoViNet were combined either with the Long Short-Term Memory (LSTM), the Gated Recurrent Units (GRU), the Convolutional Neural Network–Gated Recurrent Unit (CNN-GRU), and the Temporal Convolutional Network (TCN) models.
+including the Long Short-Term Memory (LSTM), Gated Recurrent Units (GRU), Convolutional Neural Network–Gated Recurrent Unit (CNN-GRU) and Temporal Convolutional Network (TCN) models, were developed, trained, and compared to get the most accurate model for real-time detection of user intent during painting tasks, including the tool being used and the current task phase.

 the models, including the Long Short-Term Memory (LSTM), Gated Recurrent Units (GRU), Convolutional Neural Network–Gated Recurrent Unit (CNN-GRU), and Temporal Convolutional Network (TCN), were developed and compared to each other.